Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces

+Now let $\cU$ be the category of separable $\sC$-algebras.
 One observes at once that there is an immediate candidate for the object $A[0,1]$ (resp. $\cpt(A)$), viz., $\C([0,1])\prot A$ (resp. $\cpt\prot A$) with the obvious evaluation homomorphisms (resp. corner embedding).
 These constructions are clearly functorial and hence $\cU$ satisfies axioms $\kh$ and $\ks$.
 We choose the distinguished class of extensions $\fC$ to be all extensions $0\map I\map E\map A\map 0$ in $\cU$, i.e., exact sequences of $\sC$-algebras, admitting a completely positive contractive linear section, i.e., $\cL$ is the subclass of all completely positive contractive linear maps.
 For the extension preserving tensor product, that is required in the axiom $\kt$, we choose the maximal tensor product $\prot$.
 The cone-suspension extension and the (reduced) Toeplitz extension clearly belong to $\fC$.
-For any $\sC$-algebra $A$, the (reduced) Toeplitz extension is obtained by applying the functor $-\prot A$ to the extension $0\map\cpt\map\fT_0\map \C_0(S^1\setminus\{1\})\cong\C_0((0,1))\map 0$, i.e., $\fT(A)=\fT_0\prot A$.
+For any $\sC$-algebra $A$, the (reduced) Toeplitz extension is obtained by applying the functor $-\prot A$ to the extension $0\map\cpt\map\fT_ 0\map \C_0(S^1\setminus\{1\})\cong\C_0((0,1))\map 0$, i.e., $\fT(A)=\fT_0\prot A$.
 Let us now construct a universal extension and verify $\knew$.

 \begin{prop} For any $A\in\cU$ there is a map $A\map TA$ in $\cL$ as demanded in $\knew$ and there is a universal extension $0\map J(A)\map T(A)\map A\map 0$ satisfying the requirements of axiom $\ke$. \end{prop}